Application 1 - Getaway App¶

 ]# yum install -y ib_agent

-Similar to configuring the processors in your interconnection fabric in the Service Interconnection Fabric Deployment chapter, you will now run the configuration script interactively in order to configure the agent that will run next to the microservice and its new Linux interface.
+Similar to configuring the processors in your interconnection fabric in the SIF Deployment chapter, you will now run the configuration script interactively in order to configure the agent that will run next to the microservice and its new Linux interface.

 First, to save some typing, let’s cd to the directory that contains the script